List of BoJack Horseman characters: Butterscotch Horseman

-Butterscotch Horseman (voiced by Will Arnett) was a horse who was BoJack's physically and verbally abusive father.
+Butterscotch Horseman (voiced by Will Arnett) was a horse who was BoJack's physically and verbally abusive father (Beatrice even implies to Bojack that he beats her).
 He appears in flashbacks to BoJack's childhood.
 Butterscotch, who hailed from a working-class background, was an alcoholic and failed novelist.
-He resented his wife's financial independence and took out his insecurities on BoJack.
+He resented his wife's financial independence and took out his insecurities on BoJack (and to a lesser extent Beatrice).
 In flashbacks, Butterscotch is often seen yelling nonsensical conservative hyperbole such as claiming that the Panama Canal is for "Democrats", claiming that imaginary friends are "freeloaders invented by Communists", and calling screws "fancy Jew nails."

 He died from blunt force trauma after hitting a rock in the midst of a duel in 2009.
 In "Time's Arrow", it is revealed that Butterscotch is Hollyhock's father, due to his affair with the family maid named Henrietta.
 In "Free Churro", BoJack revealed that Butterscotch died after challenging a man who hated his book to a duel and then tripping and hitting his head on a rock as he turned around to ask the man if he actually read the book.
-However, it's left ambiguous if whether or not the one who challenged him actually read his book.
+However, it's left ambiguous if whether or not the one who he challenged actually read his book.

 A version of Butterscotch appears in the penultimate episode "The View From Halfway Down" as one of many deceased people from BoJack's past whom he sees in a prolonged hallucination while he is unconscious following a suicide attempt.
 While most of the other figures in the hallucination appear as they did in life, Butterscotch is portrayed as a hybrid with Secretariat, with Secretariat's appearance and Butterscotch's voice, and his personality/experiences being presented as a combination of the two.
-During the hallucination, the half of the horse that's based on Butterscotch tells BoJack that he always cared about and loved him, but was terrified of letting that show.
+During the hallucination, the half of the horse that is based on Butterscotch tells BoJack that he always cared about and loved him, but was terrified of letting that show.
 In the cabaret, he performs a reading of the eponymous poem "The View From Halfway Down," drawing from Butterscotch's penchant for literature and poetry while being largely based on Secretariat's suicide.